Embdsys/Guitar-setup-Ubuntu/README.md

    and wiring of "System" in cadence settings

-2) If you're using a Scarlett2i2 external USB sound card, make sure to set channel 1 and 2 to "inst" (for instrument) in the hardware card switch
+2) If you're using a Scarlett2i2 external USB sound card, make sure to set channel 1 and 2 to "inst" (for instrument) in the hardware card switch.

 **Virtual Wire**

 ![Screenshot from 2023-07-03 05-05-49](https://github.com/Embdsys/Guitar-setup-Ubuntu/assets/86981025/48e14196-54aa-40ac-8238-b32e2c9ef070)

 When you open GuitarX it will attempt to open Jack.
 Regardless of if it fails go to the Jack screen shown here